Portalegre: a visit with Rui Reguinga, Terrenus

 Terrenus White 2014 (DOC Alentejo-Portalegre)

 The entry-level wine comes from 4-5 different vineyards and several different grape varieties.
 It has persistent grapey, fresh fruit with apricot and a salty edge.
-The grapes are co-fermented and 40% is aged in new French oak, the balance in stainless steel.
+The grapes are co-fermented and 40% is aged in second and third use 500l French oak barrels, the balance in stainless steel.
 This is the only wine which Reguinga inoculates.
 Not for aromatics but just to ensure it ferments to dryness (it is made in higher volumes).
 Very good – fresh, firm, good drive and character.
 Just what I look for from Portalegre.
 13%

 Terrenus Vinha da Serra White 2014 (DOC Alentejo-Portalegre)